amagioss/video-engineering/video_engg_101/docs/basics/assignments.md

 3. Play the dumped RGB file at different framerates.

-4. Write a small python code to generate a sine wave of 440 Hz and play it.
+4. Write a python code to generate a sine wave of 440 Hz and play it.
+    How would you test if the generated sine wave is correct?

+5. Produce taanpuraa Sa 440Hz, 220Hz and play.

 ## FAQs